What is Project Portfolio Management (PPM)?

 In this article, we’ll explain project portfolio management basics, project portfolio management objectives, the role of the project portfolio manager, and the benefits of PPM.

 A project is a temporary endeavor with a defined beginning and end, scope, and assigned resources.
+Organizations often use a portfolio, a collection of projects, to plan, resource, and manage work.

 Projects are often connected in some way – budget, resources, or outputs.
 Rather than manage projects individually, project portfolio management looks at all projects across all departments.